JuliaLang/juliaup/README.md

 Juliaup by default downloads julia binary tarballs from the official server "https://julialang-s3.julialang.org".
 If requested, the environment variable `JULIAUP_SERVER` can be used to tell Juliaup to use a third-party mirror server.

+## Building juliaup from source

+Only recommended for developers of juliaup itself.

+1. Install the rust toolchain https://rustup.rs/
+2. `cd` to the source and run `cargo build`
+3. `cd` to `targets/debug` and run `./juliaup` to use the newly built version

 ## More information

 [This JuliaCon 2021 talk](https://www.youtube.com/watch?v=rFlbjWC6zYA) is a short introduction to Juliaup.
 Note that the video was recorded before the Linux and Mac versions were finished, but all the information about `juliaup` itself applies equally on Linux and Mac.